Dorset Joint Railway

 A few words of caution are necessary about the interpretation of some of the information on S&DJR signalling which may be found in the course of research.
-Early diagrams tend to provide only basic information and may give rise to some confusion, as it is not unknown for signals to have been omitted from diagrams or for there to be contradictions in the locking-tables.
+Early signal diagrams tend to provide only basic information and may give rise to some confusion, as it is not unknown for signals to have been omitted from diagrams or for there to be contradictions in the locking-tables.
 (Even in the 1960s at least one diagram hung in an S&DJR signal-box contained an error.)
 In later years it was the practice to state on a diagram the names of the block-posts to which the signal-box worked on either side, but in earlier years it was common simply to give an indication of the direction (eg 'to Bath', 'from Evercreech' etc).
 Some drawings for new works circa-1876 show distant signals with square-ended arms; it is not known whether this indicates that the S&DJR had not yet adopted the 'V' notch in the end of distant arms, or merely that the draughtsman was unaware of the revised form of the signals that he had to draw.
-Some diagrams printed in recent publications may have been 'reconstructed' from unconfirmed evidence, in order that a reasonable indication could be given of the signalling at a particular location, and therefore may include items which actually had not existed concurrently.
-Similarly it is unfortunate that some authors have made inaccurate comments as a result of attempts to reconcile diagrams, plans and photographs from different periods.
+Some signal diagrams printed in recent publications may have been 'reconstructed' from unconfirmed evidence, in order that a reasonable indication could be given of the signalling at a particular location, and therefore may include items which actually had not existed concurrently.
+Similarly it is unfortunate that some authors have made inaccurate comments as a result of attempts to reconcile diagrams, plans and photographs from different periods without understanding the background to any apparent inconsistencies.
+It should be noted that there are various places in RailWest where, in the absence of definitive evidence, a 'reasoned opinion' had been provided in order to provide a better understanding of some issue, but hopefully all such instances have been highlighted as being distinct from actual fact.

 © CJL Osment 2002-19